 The project commenced in December 2012 with 40 beneficiaries.
 The beneficiaries were registered to learn in different vocations.
 The number of the beneficiaries with their respective vocation are as follows; barbing (10), hairdressing (8), catering (8) and fashion designing (14).
 The project came to an end in April 2014.

 Various activities carried out in the course of the project included Life skills, Reproductive Health and HIV & AIDS training, Advocacy Visit, Business Development Skills & Financial Literacy Workshop, Service Learning activities, community outreaches and Media Consultative Forum.

-- Community members who were not beneficiaries also benefited through various outreach programmes and were also sensitized.
+Community members who were not direct beneficiaries also benefited through various outreach programs and were also sensitized.

 Advocacy visits especially to community leaders and relevant stakeholders have been very helpful in the course of the project implementation.

 Implementing community service learning activities in the evenings and weekends actually enhanced participation of the community members.

 Allocating apprentices to different coaches in the same field of skill made the learning process easier and more effective.

 The use of interpreters during advocacy and community programmes made communication process effective and gave the beneficiaries a sense of belonging.